vsoorya/Housing_Price_Prediction/README.md

 # Housing Price Prediction
 A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 For the same purpose, the company has collected a data set from the sale of houses in Australia.
-The data is provided in the CSV file below.